amendozaT10/Flicks/README.md

 The following **additional** features are implemented:

 - [x] Formatted the Movie Details viewer to have the details scroll over the movie poster.
-- [x] Added a fade effect on how we display to the network issues view.

 ## Video Walkthrough